ouissa/Customer_Service_Messenger_Bot/README.md

 ### Abstract

 This tutorial will walk you through the steps of building a messenger chatbot for a t-shits company.
-The chatbot will be able to answer different customer questions about availability, colors, sizes, and prices of t-shirts using the Facebook catalog.
-The flowchart below explains the whole process from the used-end to the app handling the responses.
+The chatbot will answer different customer questions about availability, colors, sizes, and prices of t-shirts that are available in the company's Facebook catalog.
+The flowchart below explains the whole process.

 <p><img src="images/flowchart.png" width="100%"></p>
 <h6 align="center">Figure 1.
 Hight architecture of the application</h6>